 Staycations at home need as much planning as away vacations, or in fact, maybe even a little more.

-You’re in your comfort zone, in familiar surroundings, so you need to work harder to remember you’re on your family vacation. it’s easy to catch up on work, get caught up in cleaning or eat up several days with a DIY project that should have taken a few hours (they never do).
+You’re in your comfort zone, in familiar surroundings, so you need to work harder to remember you’re on your family vacation.
+It’s easy to catch up on work, get caught up in cleaning or eat up several days with a DIY project that should only take a few hours (they never do).

 But that isn’t going to send you back to work and school relaxed and refreshed and with that warm family-togetherness feeling, is it?
 And that’s what a vacation is supposed to do, even if it happens near home.